Precision Laser Cutting, Built for Industrial Demands

 High Speed and Efficiency

-Cuts faster than traditional method like sawing or plasma, especially thinner metals
+Cuts faster than traditional methods like sawing or plasma, especially thinner metals.

 Complex Shapes

-Can cut intricate geomtries, sharp corners, and fine details that would be difficult or impossible with mechanical cutting
+Can cut intricate geometries, sharp corners, and fine details that would be difficult or impossible with mechanical cutting.

 Fiber Laser Cutting Applications